Description

 Syllabus

-Job Opportunities after completion of Diploma in Travel & Tourism Management course:
+Job Opportunities after completion of Professional Course in Travel & Tour Management course:

-After successful completion of the Diploma in Travel & Tourism Management program, graduates are equipped with the skills and knowledge to pursue various career opportunities in the travel, tourism, and hospitality industries.
+After successful completion of the Professional Course in Travel & Tour Management program, graduates are equipped with the skills and knowledge to pursue various career opportunities in the travel, tourism, and hospitality industries.
 This program focuses on key areas such as customer service, destination management, travel operations, and tourism marketing, providing graduates with the practical and theoretical foundation to work in different sectors of the travel and tourism industry.

 Career Options: